Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Introduction

 The above statement is quantitatively supported by Figure \ref{fig:papers}, which depicts the increasing number of papers/book chapters published in the last years with \textit{bio-inspired optimization} and \textit{nature-inspired optimization} in their title, abstract and/or keywords.
-We have considered both \textit{bio-inspired} and \textit{nature-inspired optimization} because sometimes both terms are confused and indistinctly used, although the nature-inspiration includes bio-inspired inspiration and complements it with other sources of inspirations (like physics-based optimization, chemistry-based optimization, ...).
+We have considered both \textit{bio-inspired} and \textit{nature-inspired optimization} because sometimes both terms are confused and indistinctly used, although nature-inspiration includes bio-inspired inspiration and complements it with other sources of inspirations (like physics-based optimization, chemistry-based optimization, ...).
 A major fraction of the publications comprising this plot proposed new bio-inspired algorithms at their time.
-From this rising number of nature and bio-inspired algorithms one can easily conclude that it would convenient to organize them into a taxonomy with well-defined criteria where to classify both the existing bio-inspired algorithms and new proposals to appear in the future.
-Unfortunately, the majority of such publications do not include any type of taxonomy, nor do they perform an exhaustive analysis of the similarity of their proposed algorithms with respect to other counterparts.
+From this rising number of nature and bio-inspired algorithms, one can easily conclude that it would be convenient to organize them into a taxonomy with well-defined criteria where to classify both the existing bio-inspired algorithms and new proposals to appear in the future.
+Unfortunately, the majority of such publications do not include any type of taxonomy, nor do they perform an exhaustive analysis of the similarity of their proposed algorithms concerning other counterparts.
 Instead, they only focus on the nature or biological metaphor motivating the design of their meta-heuristic.

-This metaphor-driven research trend has been already denounced in several contributions \cite{review8,DELSER2019220,fister2016new}, which have unleashed hot debates around specific meta-heuristic schemes that remain unresolved to date \cite{weyland2015critical,saka2016metaheuristics}.
+This metaphor-driven research trend has been already underscored in several contributions \cite{review8,fister2016new}, which have unleashed hot debates around specific meta-heuristic schemes that remain unresolved to date \cite{weyland2015critical,saka2016metaheuristics}.
+This problem gets exacerbated when important challenges are overseen and if more and more biological inspirations are used as the primary driver for research, as we can observe in 2024 with more than 500 proposals.
 It is our firm belief that this controversy could be lessened by a comprehensive taxonomy of nature and bio-inspired optimization algorithms that settled the criteria to justify the novelty and true contributions of current and future advances in the field.

-In this paper we have analyzed more than three hundred papers of different types of meta-heuristics and using that knowledge we present two different taxonomies for nature- and bio-inspired optimization algorithms: